 "The RIPE NCC will contact the resource holders based on their contact details registered in the RIPE Database.
 Different levels of contact details ("admin-c:", "tech-c:", "mnt-by:", etc.) will be used to ensure reasonable attempts are made to reach the resource holder.
 The method of contact will be email."

-End Users will be sent emails automatically.
+End Users are sent emails automatically.
 One email is sent to establish contact and then a reminder email is sent one month later.
-If we receive no response from the End User, we will begin the deregistration process.
+If we receive no response from the End User, we begin the deregistration process.

 How long does it take to resolve a resource?